-- Duration: After 6-8 hours, most THC and CBD metabolize and leave the body.
+- Duration: After 6-8 hours, most CBD metabolizes and leave the body.

 Tinctures or drops absorb directly into the blood vessels in the mouth and under the tongue.
 If placed below the tongue, the user should try to wait at least one minute before swallowing.
 Effects typically start after 15-30 minutes and reach their peak around an hour and a half after administration.
 For consistency, it is best to avoid eating right before or after using a tincture.